thespinmaster/venus-os/docs/user/node-red-setup.md

-# Node Red Installing
+# Node Red Setup

-This page is a placeholder for Node Red installing documentation.
+This page is a placeholder for Node Red setup documentation.

 ---
 #### Previous - [Overview](node-red-overview.md)